 Power supply may be able to support FW upload in the ON state.
-The new FW will take effect once it is taken out of FW upload load.
+The new FW will take effect once it is taken out of FW upload load and the bootloader has determined that the Application is good to be executed.